pippimotta/fungal-base-tufte/content/post/zelda.md

-title = "The Legend of Zelda: Breath of the Wild as a site of knowledge" type = "post" date = "2020-10-08" categories = ["migration","game","don't know what it is", ]
+title = "The Legend of Zelda: Breath of the Wild as a site of knowledge" type = "post" date = "2020-10-08" categories = ["migration","game","don't know what it is"]
 +++
 It seems hard to add any more compliments to *The Legend of Zelda: Breath of the Wild*.
 This action-adventure game issued in March 2017, developed and published by Nintendo won the IGN’s Game of the Year.
 It is described as “evocative, exhilarating and a masterclass in open-world design” and the milestone in the game history.
 The game, just as its tile indicated, creates a wild and vast area –the land of *Hyrule* for the players, which hides hundreds of puzzles and wonder to be found.